What are hybrid courses?

 Collecting student work and providing feedback in TCU Online provides evidence in case there are ever questions about requirements, hours, or skills mastered.
 Use of TCU Online also supports the continuity of instruction in the event that an instructor becomes ill or is otherwise unable to continue with the course.

-How long will it take to complete the self-paced hybrid training course?
+How long will it take to complete the self-paced Hybrid Design & Delivery course?